 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Trajenta is an oral antidiabetic tablet used to lower blood sugar (or glucose) levels in people with Type 2 diabetes.
-It contains the active ingredient linagliptin and can be used as an additional treatment when blood sugar levels are not effectively controlled by using a single antidiabetic medicine.
+Trajenta is an oral antidiabetic tablet used to lower blood sugar levels in people with type 2 diabetes.

 Side effects of Trajenta may include: